God wants kids to pray for children who have never heard of Jesus.

 Jonah was angry with the Lord for not destroying the people of Nineveh as he

-felt they should have been punished for their evil ways.
-But, the Lord
+felt they should have been punished for their wicked ways.
+But, the

-spoke again to Jonah, and taught him to pray for the people and care for
+Lord spoke again to Jonah, and taught him to pray for the people and care

-them.
-Just as Jonah had cared for a little plant that had grown up and
+for them.
+Just as Jonah had cared for a little plant that had grown

 God's wants us to live according to the Bible.
 In John 14:23-24

 "If anyone loves Me, he will obey My teaching,